-This poem is a continuation of the Battle of Midday Part 1, and I suggest reading that entry before continuing with this post.
+Author’s note: This poem is a continuation of my previous column “The Battle of Midday,” and I suggest reading that entry before continuing with this post.

 I wrote this poem several months ago while studying for Step 2, which was a completely different experience than studying for Step 1.
 Studying for Step 1 was a rollercoaster full of self-doubt, insecurity, sadness and disappointment.
 Things did not exactly play out in my favor initially, and I struggled with handling the pressure of it all.
 But when the time for Step 2 came, I felt confident in my abilities to set up a successful study plan, which included very important self-care time that I did not make a priority during Step 1 studying.
 I did yoga three times a week and spent time with my husband every evening.
 Making me a priority over the test allowed me to take care of myself in a way that opened up the road to success on the exam.
 I felt like, “Look at me!
 I can do this!
 I am studying.
 I feel good.
 I’m happy.
 I can do this!”
 It is that very exciting sense of “I made it!” that inspired me to write this second part of the poem.

 Looking back on how much confidence I gained and the growth I experienced over the years amazes me.
 I could not be prouder of the place I am in today.
 I hope others who read part 1 and now part 2 of this poem see themselves and the transitions they have made throughout their own medical education.
 We should all be proud of the challenges we have overcome and celebrate every victory, big or small.